paskettm/cs5050-paskett-matthew-assn6/doc/Plan.md

 (do addition first)
 * p = (a * c), r = (b * d), q = (a + b)*(c + d) - p - r

+## Empirical Study
+Plot 3 algorithms' runtime on loglog graph.
+Measure slope and offset (c value) of all three lines (use `numpy.polyfit`).
+The graphs you'll see are according to the function **log(f(n)) = klog(n) + log(c)** where **k** is the slope and **c** is the offset.

+Answer these questions:
+* Do the slopes confirm our mathematical analysis of the algorithms?
+AKA, is the slope flatter for the 3 sub problem?
+* At what problem size does the n^(1.59) {3 sub} algo become faster than the other two?
+* What is the **c** multiplier of the two recursive algos compared to the high school algo (using anti-logs to get the multiplicative factor)?
+  This gives an idea of the "overhead".

 # Implementation
+The biggest issue with writing the code is figuring out how to turn the math into code for the 3 sub problem algo.

 # Test Cases